adirkson/SIC-probability/Sphinx-docs/tutorial.rst

-Instantiate a taqm object, and perform the trend-adjustment on the MH and OH data using the :func:`~taqm.taqm.trend_adjust_2p` method in the :class:`taqm` class.
+Instantiate a :class:`taqm` object, and perform the trend-adjustment on the MH and OH data using the :func:`~taqm.taqm.trend_adjust_2p` method.

 .. code-block:: python